merizrizal/ansible-collections-for-idcloudhost/README.md

         name: "{{ your_desired_network_name }}"
         location: jkt02
 ```
-To see the module documention, run `ansible-doc merizrizal.idcloudhost.create_network`
+To see the module documentation, run `ansible-doc merizrizal.idcloudhost.create_network`

 Example for creating a new VM and get its publid IP address.
 ```